 With mobile internet users set to surpass desktop internet users in the US by 2015, with tablets becoming more popular, and even with TV internet usage increasing, it’s important for companies to provide a great user experience for all their visitors no matter what device they’re on.
 How does responsive design help us do this?
-Well, by allowing us to create one website solution that is flexible for different screen widths.
+Well, by allowing experts to create the best website solution similar to the ones at https://luther.tech/ that is flexible for different screen widths.
 It uses flexible grids and clever styles to present the same content to a user, but displays that content in a format that suits the width of the device.
 Check out this beginner’s guide to responsive web design for a more detailed introduction.

 Why should you design a responsive site?

-There are many options to consider when a client asks for a mobile solution for their website, and the suitability of these options depend on the business requirements and budget; it’s also important to consider any existing solutions or sites they already have.
+There are many options to consider when a client asks for a custom ecommerce web design, and the suitability of these options depend on the business requirements and budget; it’s also important to consider any existing solutions or sites they already have.
 Creating a responsive website isn’t a complete mobile strategy, and won’t answer every brief, but, especially if you are starting a website from scratch, you should consider it as a very serious option.

 So why would you decide to create a website this way?